 The center schedules Parent/Teacher conferences twice a year (November and April).
 Open honest communication between parents and teachers helps to ensure a happier and more successful experience for your child.
 We urge you to take advantage of this opportunity to talk with your child's teachers in a relaxed atmosphere free from the typical distractions of arrival and departure times.
 Conferences are also welcomed by the administration.
 If you wish to speak with the Executive Director or Program Director call us or drop by the office.

-Disposable diapers, wipes and other special soaps, creams, or powders, milk or formula in plastic bottles, food, small blanket, several changes of clothing, any special sleep toys, pacifier, if used.
-Parents may elect to provide the formula and food or have the center provide it.
+Disposable diapers, wipes and other special soaps, creams, or powders, small blanket, several changes of clothing, any special sleep toys, pacifier, if used.
+All CACFP organizations offer program meals for infants.
+Parents may elect to provide their child's formula and food or have the center provide it.
+You will be given a special packet of feeding information for your infant that explains this in more detail.

 Disposable diapers and wipes, if used, small blanket, two full changes of clothing, diaper cream, sunscreen, hats, any special sleep toys.